haptork/csaransh/README.md

 #### Server:

 - Go to csaransh-server directory.
 - Run `npm start` or `nodejs ./bin/www` for older node versions to start the server in default 3000 port.
+Remember to run `npm install csaransh-server` prior to npm start to install the required npm modules.
 - Now you can load the interface on any modern browser, type `localhost:3000` in the address bar.

 ## Getting Started